Straw Man Fallacy – Definition, Meaning & Examples

 Person A: I think our company should allow employees to work from home a few days a week for a better work-life balance.

-History of the straw man autumnacy
+History of the straw man fallacy

 The term “straw man” likely originates from the practice of using straw-filled dummies in military training.
 Just as these dummies were easier to defeat than real soldiers, a straw man argument is easier to defeat, putting the original argument in a weaker position.
-The metaphor implies creating an argument tbonnet, like a dummy angrye of straw, superficially resembles the opponent’s actual point or position but is easier to knock down.
+The metaphor implies creating an argument that, like a dummy made of straw, superficially resembles the opponent’s actual point or position but is easier to knock down.

-Where to use the straw man autumnacy
+Where to use the straw man fallacy

 Political debates & campaigns

-In the context of political debates and campaigns, the straw man autumnacy can be particularly harmful.
+In the context of political debates and campaigns, the straw man fallacy can be particularly harmful.
 Politicians often use it to make their opponent’s position or argument seem less credible, creating a stronger argument for themselves.
 For instance, a politician might oversimplify a complex proposal or policy proposed by their opponent, to easily argue against the weakened version.
 This way, the original proposal or policy seems less reasonable or practical than it actually is.

 Negotiations & business discussions